ZhukMax/NeuralNetwork/README.md

 # NeuralNetwork
-Simple Neural Network on php7.
+Simple Feed-Forward Neural Network on php7.

 I make it just for fun and experience with ML.